Streamlined optical training of large-scale modern deep learning architectures with direct feedback alignment: Artificial Neural Network Training on an Optical Processor

-A schematic representation of the OPU is shown in Fig.~\ref{fig:optics}: A DMD (Digital Micromirror Device) modulates the incoming light field and, therefore, controls the input vector $x$ of the calculation.
+A schematic representation of the OPU is shown in Fig.~\ref{fig:optics}: A Digital Micromirror Device (DMD) modulates the incoming light field and, thus imprints the input vector $\vec{x}$ of the calculation onto the laser beam.
 DMDs allow the change of this input vector at kHz rates but only permit binary amplitude modulation.
-That is, the input vector $x$ can only contain the elements 0 and 1.
+That is, the input vector $\vec{x}$ can only contain the elements $0$ and $1$.
 The complex medium gives rise to a random transmission matrix $\mathbf{T}$.
-Finally, the camera captures the intensity $|y|^2 = |\mathbf{T}x|^2$ of the output field $y$.
+Finally, the camera captures the intensity $|\vec{y}|^2 = |\mathbf{T}\vec{x}|^2$ of the output field $\vec{y}$.
 We further exploit two additional features.
-We first implement a method to obtain linear random projections from such intensity measurements without holography~\cite{ohana2023linear}.
+We first implement a method to obtain linear random projections from such intensity measurements without holography~\cite{ohana2023linear} (see SI Note~\ref{sec:dfaodfa}).
 Secondly, we ternarize the input data into vectors containing only $\{-1, 0, 1\}$, which comes at no discernible performance loss when using the DFA algorithm.
 Separate random projections of the positive and negative parts are combined in a post-processing step.
+In our hybrid training approach we are at liberty to train some parts of an ANN via ODFA, while others can be trained via BP.